J Scholar Visa

 - Valid Form DS-2019 signed once a year in the "travel validation" section by a Responsible Officer of your Exchange Visitor Program*

-- Valid J visa stamp in the passport (except for Canadian citizens)
+- Valid J-1 visa in the passport (except for Canadian citizens)

 - Valid passport

 * If the HIO issued your Form DS-2019 it must be signed in the 'travel validation' section by an advisor in the HIO.
-If your form was issued by another Exchange Visitor Program (Fulbright, LASPAU, AID) you should contact that organization directly to obtain travel signatures.
+If your form was issued by another Exchange Visitor Program (Fulbright, AMIDEAST, etc.) you should contact that organization directly to obtain travel signatures.

 - Form DS-2019 signed once a year in the "travel validation" section by a Responsible Officer of your spouse's Exchange Visitor Program

-- Valid J visa stamp in the passport (except for Canadian citizens)
+- Valid J-2 visa in the passport (except for Canadian citizens)

 - Valid passport

-If J-1 scholars wish to extend their J-1 visa status they must apply before their current Form DS-2019 expires (see the dates on section #3 of the DS-2019 form.)
-Extensions are not always possible; the extension must be within the limitations of the J visa category, there must be adequate funding to cover the new time, and the department must support extending the formal University or affiliate appointment.
+If J-1 scholars wish to extend their J-1 visa status they must apply before their current Form DS-2019 expires (see the dates on section #3 of the DS-2019 form).
+Extensions are not always possible.
+The extension requested must be within the limitations of the J visa category.
+There must be adequate funding to cover the new time period, and the department must support extending the academic appointment with the University.

 Transfers and Leaving Harvard